 The Socio-Cognitive Engineering method fosters the specification and maintenance of the design rationale, including the abstraction of so-called design patterns: generic, re-usable solutions to recurring design problems.
-They have been and are being developed in numerous research and development projects., available for application in other projects and for other development teams.
+They have been and are being developed in numerous research and development projects, available for application in other projects and for other development teams. design pattern.
+It should be noted that design patterns have been proposed for different kinds of design problems and application domains (i.e., originated from architecture designs and taken up in domains like software programming, workflow engineering and interaction design).
 We distinguish Team Design Patterns (TDP) and Interaction Design Patterns (IDP).

 Team Design Patterns (TDP)